Andy Clockwise: 2018- Present: "War Stories" & Exhibition Records

-In 2018 Clockwise retreated from public life after the death of his mother and started penning a musical "The Moth Requiem" and working on a 4 Volume album "War Stories" that will be released in its entirety in 2025.
+In 2018, Clockwise began writing a musical titled "The Moth Requiem" and working on a four-volume album titled "War Stories".
 It was originally slated for a release with an extensive tour of the United States in 2021, but the 40 date tour was shut down due to the COVID-19 pandemic.

-Andy retreated to his farm outside of Sydney and started producing and writing for other artists during this period.
+Clockwise returned to Australia during this period, where he produced and wrote material for other musical artists.

-War Stories spans several volumes and 36 tracks of classic pop/new wave/folk and 80s post-punk.
-Made in his Hollywood Hills studio in LA and Boulevard Recording, as well as during stints in London and Sydney, it features work by Omar Yakar, Drew Erickson, JT Thomas, Stella Mozgawa (Warpaint, Kurt Vile) and Jade Macrae.
-This will be accompanied by the re-release of Andy's catalogue to streaming services.
+The album project, War Stories, features contributions from Omar Yakar, Drew Erickson, JT Thomas, Stella Mozgawa, and Jade Macrae, and was recorded in Los Angeles, London, and Sydney.

 In 2020-2022, Clockwise teased songs and videos to War Stories, his new album, along with a single, “Gonna Get It (Just What We Deserve)”.
 He was the sole producer of this album.

-Andy has announced a return to playing live in the United States in March 2023 and will return to full time performance in 2025.
+Andy has announced a return to playing live again and has been doing sporadic dates through the United States and Australia.

 Music style

 Andy Clockwise cites Charlie Chaplin, Bob Dylan, Tom Waits, Björk, The Pixies, David Bowie, and Nick Cave as influences.
 Also, Dire Straits and Lijadu Sisters were mentioned as influences during an interview with Y!
 Entertainment.
-Clockwise's music has been compared to LCD Soundsystem and Nick Cave and described as "refreshingly soulful and unabashedly experimental".
+Clockwise's music has been compared to LCD Soundsystem and Nick Cave.
 He came out of the nu-folk/indie rock movements of Sydney & Los Angeles.